 After the Settlement

-The class action settlement required that a buyer and the buyer’s agent sign a written agreement to establish the commission upfront.
+The class action settlement required that a buyer and the buyer’s agent sign a written agreement to establish the commission upfront before touring a home.
 The agreement typically says that the buyer is obligated to pay the commission unless another party covers it.
-As a result, most sellers lower the seller’s agent’s commission to 3% and anticipate that a buyer will ask for another 3% to cover the buyer’s agent’s commission.
+As a result, most sellers lower the seller’s agent’s commission to 3% and anticipate that a buyer will ask for another 3% to cover the commission to the buyer’s agent.

 It’s business as usual on the surface.
 The seller still builds an expected 6% commission into the price.
 The seller’s agent still receives 3% and the buyer’s agent still gets another 3%.
 Some consumer advocates were hoping that the NAR settlement would change the landscape in residential real estate and lower commissions.
 That hasn’t happened for the most part.
 Redfin reported that the average buyer’s agent commission has risen slightly since the new NAR rules went into effect.

-Real estate agents didn’t lower their commissions to compete for business from buyers because most buyers don’t choose an agent by price.
+Real estate agents don’t lower their commissions to compete for business from buyers because most buyers don’t choose an agent by price.
 Buying a home is a big decision, and most buyers want a “good” agent or the “best” agent.
-They suspect that only unknowledgeable or inexperienced agents are willing to discount their commission, and that not using a “good” agent or the “best” agent will only cost them more than the difference in commissions.
+The industry sows FUD to make buyers suspect that only unknowledgeable or inexperienced agents are willing to discount their commission, and that not using a “good” agent or the “best” agent will only cost them in other ways more than the difference in commissions.

 However, the incentive for a buyer to use an agent is weakened after the rules changed.
 If a buyer doesn’t use an agent, the buyer can offer a lower price and still make it appealing to the seller.